 Hm, let me think.
 It can be anything from technical, to stupid questions as: “How can you be so good?”
 (Laugh) It’s very overwhelming, when you get that sort of a question.
 Unfortunately, I don’t remember anything specific, but I remember there were plenty of those, I have never received before.
 However, it was very cool experience to share my experiences with people that want to learn specifics of my playing, that I am not even aware of.
 I even believe, I am becoming a better drummer by teaching others.
 But I really don’t teach often, even though we have a lot of free time.
 So I would like to teach more as plenty other active drummers do.

-We often get questions from the readers on musicians, how do they handle a life on a tour – staying healthy, keeping a good diet and having enough sleep.
+We often get questions from the readers on musicians, how do they handle a life on tour – staying healthy, keeping a good diet and having enough sleep.
 If I get sick, I can take home office for few days, but you don’t have that luxury on tour.
 So, do you have any tricks?

 Yeah, you are in a deep shit, if you get really sick on tour.
 You simply cannot cancel the show!
 Unless something extreme happens, but luckily I have never been very sick on the tour.
 But I have been very tired and restless.
 Let say, I went on a tour during fall 2015 with Rendezvous Point and Leprous, playing every single day for one month.
 Thirty five minutes with Rendezvous Point which is very hard, as my playing includes many drum solos.
 Then I got little break during Sphere and then ninety minutes with Leprous, which was not any easier.
 So that can be really tough and I remember looking at calendar all the time counting days.
 I think that was little bit overkill.
 On the other hand, when we do tours like this, normally we have night-liners, so we sleep very well.
 Let say I sleep a lot and I have no problem sleeping for twelve or thirteen hours.
 I also try to eat some healthy stuff.
-I have never been a drinker, alcohol wise and Ryan Van Poederooyen from Devin Townsend’s band is a very big influence on me in staying positive and staying healthy.
+You know, I have never been a drinker, alcohol wise and Ryan Van Poederooyen from Devin Townsend’s band is a very big influence on me in staying positive and staying healthy.